ioccc-src/winner/faq.md

 <div id="alt">
 <div id="alt_code">
-### FAQ 4.5: What are alternate versions and why were alternate versions added to some entries when the original entry worked fine and well?
+### What are alternate versions and why were alternate versions added to some entries when the original entry worked fine and well?
 </div>
 </div>